bishiboosh/gradle-cpd-plugin/README.md

 Contributing
 ------------

 You are very welcome to contribute by providing a patch/pull request.
+Please note that running the integration tests from within an IDE is currently just supported for IntelliJ IDEA.